-If you’re lucky enough to have intern support, it can be tempting to breathe a sigh of relief while piling their desk up with all the unfinished secretarial tasks you’ve avoided for the last six months.
-But really, an intern is in your office to learn, and if you take the time to fill the role of mentor and teacher, you’ll find that you get a lot more out of the arrangement.
+If you’re lucky enough to have intern support, it may be tempting to breathe a sigh of relief while handing off important administrative tasks or wish-list items that you haven’t quite gotten around to, and quickly jump back into whatever project you were working on.
+But it’s important to remember that an intern is in your office to learn, and if you take the time to fill the role of mentor and teacher, you’ll find that you get a lot more out of the arrangement.

 Gain a fresh perspective